tontosirikul/j3t-blog/content/blogs/finish-bsc-what-next.md

 ## Introduction

-I will finish my bachelor's degree in robotics and artificial intelligence in the next two months.
-Many things have happened to me during the past few months, from regretting my degree that is not worth the money to changing to a new career path.
+I’m about to finish my bachelor’s degree in Robotics and Artificial Intelligence in the next two months.
+The past few months have been a rollercoaster—ranging from regretting the value of my degree to considering a complete career shift.

-This blog intends to use it to illustrate my next plan and my reflection on my Bsc life.
+This blog is my reflection on that journey and a breakdown of what comes next.

 ## Let's talk about my degree disappointment.

-My expectation for this degree is to become a robotics software engineer.
-Still, most of the modules' poor lectures, lack guidance, random syllabus couldn't give me essential knowledge to be a job-ready robotics software engineer (Compared to other university curricula and each module syllabus).
+I originally pursued this degree with the hope of becoming a robotics software engineer.
+Unfortunately, the reality didn’t match my expectations.
+Many modules suffered from poor instruction, lack of guidance, and an incoherent syllabus.
+As a result, I didn't gain the solid foundation needed to become a job-ready robotics engineer.

-Besides the robotics modules, there were several artificial intelligence and data-related modules.
-Most of them offered by other departments' lecturer is intense lectures but lack practical skills.
-However, those still give me enough knowledge to understand Artificial Intelligence.
+On the bright side, a few AI and data-related modules—mostly offered by other departments—were useful.
+While theory-heavy and lacking in hands-on practice, they still helped me understand the broader landscape of Artificial Intelligence.

-As I said, I expect to become a robotics software engineer, not a machine learning engineer.
-Because the only knowledge I got from university was relatively poor.
-It forced me to do my best self-study about coding from outside the university (Udacity, Skooldio, and Coursera).
-It ended up with me asking my supervisors of cooperative study to let me work only with software development and a little bit of machine learning related.
+Because the university fell short in teaching practical skills, I turned to external resources like Udacity, Skooldio, and Coursera.
+I poured my energy into self-study and eventually asked my cooperative education supervisors to let me focus solely on software development, with only a bit of machine learning work.

-Since then, I have known that computer science, software engineering, or software development is another path available for making a living.
-But how can I compete with other students from those degrees since my degree has consisted of only one computer programming module?
-(Also, how can I compete to become a robotics engineer with graduated from other universities)
+That’s when I realized that computer science, software engineering, or general software development could be another viable path.
+But one big question remained: how could I compete with students who had actually studied those subjects?
+After all, my degree included just one computer programming module.
+And when it comes to robotics, how can I compete with graduates from better universities?

 ## Passion is not working in this cruel world.